 Urticaria (Hives) in Children

-Hives (urticaria) is a sudden outbreak of red, itchy, and swollen areas on the skin.
+Hives (urticaria) are a sudden outbreak of red, itchy, and swollen areas on the skin.
+Hives can happen alone or as part of a severe allergic reaction.
 This condition often happens as an allergic reaction from eating certain foods or taking certain medicines.
 It can also be caused by many other kinds of allergens.
-An allergen is a substance that triggers an immune system response that leads to an allergic reaction.
+An allergen is a substance that sets off an immune system response that leads to an allergic reaction.
 Common allergens include:

 - Animal dander